Can we hire two employees for one position in one organization

 Hello,

-As explained by seniors there is nothing wrong in having two General Managers, however their work areas may get assigned so that they are not interfering with each other's work.
-You may have proper JD or geographical area assigned to remove any doubt.
-In case there is any statutory obligations to be discharged by them on behalf of employer, say as a manager under the Factories Act or some other legal provisions, then you may have to specify that in their work guidelines.
+As explained by seniors, there is nothing wrong in having two General Managers.
+However, their work areas may be assigned so that they do not interfere with each other's work.
+You may have a proper job description (JD) or geographical area assigned to remove any doubt.
+In case there are any statutory obligations to be discharged by them on behalf of the employer, such as a manager under the Factories Act or some other legal provisions, then you may have to specify that in their work guidelines.

 NK SUNDARAM

 There should be clarity on their individual job roles.
-Their boundries of operation should be defined clearly; or else, there will be clash of jurisdiction, leading to ego clashes.
-As Mr. Divekar has mentioned above, while designating, apart from generic title as General Manager, their next related work should be made clearer by adding the next responsibility in terms of department or assignment.
-For Instance, General Manager - New Projects, and General Manager - Current Projects, General Manager - Business Development, General Manger - Exports..... depending upon the department, task,, responsibility etc.
+Their boundaries of operation should be defined clearly; or else, there will be a clash of jurisdiction, leading to ego clashes.
+As Mr. Divekar has mentioned above, while designating, apart from the generic title as General Manager, their next related work should be made clearer by adding the next responsibility in terms of department or assignment.
+For instance, General Manager - New Projects, General Manager - Current Projects, General Manager - Business Development, General Manager - Exports... depending upon the department, task, responsibility, etc.

 Best wishes